Milonguero Style Tango

 The term “Milonguero Style” refers to a form of tango that imitates the way tango was danced in Buenos Aires during the Golden Era of tango.
 It has become the predominant form of tango danced in the salons of Buenos Aires today.
 However, the term “Milonguero Style” was invented by Oscar “Cacho” Dante and Susana Miller in the 1990’s to distinguish it from what was called “Salon Tango” outside Argentina.

 Confusion had arisen around the terminology of “Salon Tango” at that time.
-For example, in the United States, Salon Tango most often referred to a form of tango brought to North Americans by stage tango performers traveling with tango shows in the 1980’s.
-Partners dance in a V shaped embrace and the embrace opens and closes to execute various figures.
+For example, in the United States, Salon Tango most often referred to a form of tango brought to North Americans by 1980’s traveling tango shows.
+The performers danced in a V-shaped embrace and the embrace opens and closes to execute various figures.
 It is characterized by large steps and figures such as high boleos, back sacadas, and long choreographed sequences of steps.
 While visually appealing to audiences watching dancers on a stage, this form of tango is generally unsuitable for social dancing at milongas because of the room the choreography requires and the dangers it creates for other dancers nearby.